Micro Master's Degree in Managing Employment Relations and Employment Law

 3.1 Analyse the legislative and procedural protection that exists for workers.

-3.2 Examine the legal consequences of unfair treatment of an employee for the employer.
+3.2 Examine the legal consequences of the employer’s unfair treatment of an employee.

-3.3 Apply law relating to the nature of protection for workers to a given situation.
+3.3 Apply law relating to the nature of workers’ protection in a given situation.

 4. Analysing organisational level employment relations processes, functions and procedures.